rayx1/PendriveBroadcaster/README.md

 ## Root-copy and AutoRun note

 The selected folder's contents are copied directly to the drive root.
-For example, `source\autorun.inf` is copied as `H:\autorun.inf`; an additional `source` folder is not created.
+For example, `source\` is copied as `H:\`; an additional `source` folder is not created.

 Modern Windows versions may restrict or ignore AutoRun commands from removable USB storage for security.
 Placing `autorun.inf` at the root does not guarantee automatic execution.